AMReX-Codes/amrex/GOVERNANCE.rst

 Discussion in the TC usually happens in the developer meetings.
 Developer meetings can be scheduled by any member of the SC or TC.

-If someone calls for a vote to make a decision: majority based on the cast votes; we need 50% of the committee participating to vote.
-In the absence of a quorum, the SC will decide according to its voting rules.
+If a member of the TC calls for a vote, the vote will be decided by the majority of the votest cast, provided that at least half of the TC members participate in the vote.
+If fewer than half of the TC members cast votes, the SC will make the decision according to the guidelines specified above.

 Votes are cast in a non-confidential manner.
-Decisions are documented in the developer meeting notes and/or on the GitHub repository.
+Decisions are documented in the developer meeting notes and/or in the GitHub repository.

-TC members can individually appoint new contributors, unless a vote is called on an individual.
+Individual TC members can suggest the addition of new contributors.
+The suggestion must be seconded by another TC member.
+Any TC member has the right to oppose the suggestion and call for a vote on the decision.

 Appointment Process
 ^^^^^^^^^^^^^^^^^^^

 TC members are the maintainers of AMReX.
-As a TC member, regularly attending and contributing to the developer meetings is expected.
+TC members are expected to attend and contribute to regular developer meetings.

-One is appointed to the TC by the steering committee, in a unanimous vote, or by majority vote of the TC.
-The SC can veto appointments.
+New TC members can be suggested by either SC or TC members.
+Confirmation of a new TC member requires a majority of votes cast by either the SC or the TC.
+The SC can veto any new appointment.

 Steering committee members can also be TC members.

-TC members can resign or be removed by majority vote by either TC or SC, e.g., due to inactivity, bad acting or other reasons.
+TC members can resign or be removed by majority vote by either TC or SC due to inactivity, inappropriate or otherwise negative behavior, or other reasons.

 Contributors